Omoshola Owolabi

 Get in touch

-I am open to speaking engagements, research collaborations, peer review, and advisory conversations — particularly around AI governance, explainable AI for financial services, agentic systems infrastructure, and supply chain risk intelligence.
+Open to speaking engagements, research collaborations, peer review, and advisory conversations.
+Particularly around AI governance, explainable AI for financial services, agentic systems infrastructure, and supply chain risk intelligence.

 Reach me by email or on LinkedIn.
 Research output is indexed on ORCID.